High Dividend Stocks:

 Keep The Taxman’s Hands Off Your Big Dividends

-All that welcome dividend income can get a lot less attractive if you hand a chunk of it to HMRC.
+All that welcome dividend income can get a lot less attractive if you hand a huge part of it to HMRC.

 For the 2025/26 tax year, the dividend allowance is just £500.
 Above that, you pay dividend tax at your marginal income tax rate.
 Ouch.That’s why I insist on holding my high dividend stocks inside a Stocks and Shares ISA.
 Every penny of dividend income earned inside an ISA is completely tax‑free.
 No tax return, no extra bill.